goodaft/dc_bot/README.md

 # dc_bot
-A private repo of dc_bot based on python.
+A private repo of dc_bot based on python.ljjkjk